flljy940/tp/docs/DeveloperGuide.md

    2. Make sure you have Java 17 or above installed in your computer

-   3. Open your terminal, cd into the folder you placed the jar file.
-Type java -jar tutorrec.jar and press enter.
+   3. Open your terminal, cd into the folder you placed the jar file, then type java -jar tutorrec.jar and press enter
        Expected: Shows the GUI with a set of sample contacts.
 The window size may not be optimum.

 2. Saving window preferences